AlliVaughn/lvlup_curriculum/weeks/week_1.1.md

 * How to go from requirements to a new working application in a framework (Rails)
 * How to get your application online (Heroku)
 * The basic tools that a developer uses (source control, editor, console, cloud local development server)
 * A bit about the state of the demographics of Technology presently, Projections for the next 10 yrs, and next steps you can take.

- ### Tools of the Trade
+ ## Tools of the Trade

-* Rubber Duck, Various Games, Sandwiches, IoT, EACH OTHER(Community)
+* Rubber Ducks, Various Games, Sandwiches, IoT, EACH OTHER(Community)
 * Cloud 9 Internet Development Environment (C9 IDE)
 * C9 IDE includes the following: Ruby, Rails, Bundler, SQLite, a text editor, Terminal, and more!
 * Git and Github